-This function checks R_Srcref and the current evaluation stack for entries that contain source reference information.
-The skip argument tells how many source references to skip before returning the SEXP of the srcref object, counting from the top of the stack.
+This function checks the current evaluation stack for entries that contain source reference information.
+There are two modes of operation.
+If skip == NA_INTEGER, the R_Srcref entry is checked followed by entries in the call stack, until a srcref is found.
+Otherwise, the skip argument tells how many calls to skip (counting from the top of the stack) before returning the SEXP of the call's srcref object or NULL if that call did not have one.
 If skip < 0, abs(skip) locations are counted up from the bottom of the stack.
 If too few or no source references are found, NULL is returned.